High availability and business continuity

 Administrators can delete Exchange Online mailboxes by using the Microsoft 365 admin center to delete the corresponding user account or remove the Exchange Online license, or by using the Remove-Mailbox cmdlet in remote Windows PowerShell.
 When a mailbox is deleted, Exchange Online retains the mailbox and its contents for 30 days by default.
 After 30 days, the mailbox is not recoverable.
 A recovered mailbox contains all of the data stored in it at the time it was deleted.
 Administrators can recover a deleted mailbox within the retention period by using the Microsoft 365 admin center.
-To recover a deleted mailbox, administrators have to restore the corresponding Office 365 user account or reassign an Exchange Online license to the user account.
+To recover a deleted mailbox, administrators have to restore the corresponding user account or reassign an Exchange Online license to the user account.
 For more information, see Delete or Restore User Mailboxes in Exchange Online.

 Deleted item recovery

-Exchange Online enables users to restore items they have deleted from any email folder, including the Deleted Items folder.
+Exchange Online lets users restore items they have deleted from any email folder, including the Deleted Items folder.
 When an item is deleted, it's kept in a user's Deleted Items folder.
 It remains there until it's either manually removed by the user or automatically removed by retention policies.
 Administrators can customize retention policies in the EAC or by using remote Windows PowerShell.

 If a user has manually purged an item from the Recoverable Items folder, an administrator can recover the item within the same time period by using the Single Item Recovery feature with remote Windows PowerShell.
 By default, Single Item Recovery is enabled when a mailbox is created.
 To learn more, see Enable or disable single item recovery for a mailbox.